greg-raven/Impeachment-Chronicles/_posts/2018-02-16-fake-president.md

 - Hakeem Jeffries
 ---

-> The more we learn about 2016 election the more ILLEGITIMATE it becomes.
+The more we learn about 2016 election the more ILLEGITIMATE it becomes.
 America deserves to know whether we have a FAKE President in the Oval Office #RussianInterference
->
-> <cite>Hakeem Jeffries, via Twitter</cite>

 <blockquote class="twitter-tweet">
 	<p lang="en" dir="ltr">